Start your business

 Unfortunately, you can’t just choose the first name that pops into your mind.
 You’ll have to consider two official requirements when picking your LLC’s name:

 Once you select a name, consider reserving it so that nobody takes it before you form your business.
-To do this, you’ll need to complete an Application to Reserve Corporation Name, which will save your chosen name for 120 days.
+To do this, you’ll need to complete an Application to Reserve Limited Liability Company Name, which will save your chosen name for 120 days.
 Within that window, you’ll have enough time to file your Articles of Organization and form your LLC.

 To file your name reservation, you can mail the form to the Arizona Corporation Commission or submit the document online.
 Filing by mail costs $10, with an optional $35 fee for expedited processing.
 The online reservation costs $45 and automatically includes expedited service.